 - 1. In the directory to which the T-Server installation package was copied, locate a shell script called install.sh. - 2.
 Run this script from the command prompt by typing sh and the file name.
-For example: shinstall.sh. - 3.
+For example: sh install.sh. - 3.
 When prompted, confirm the host name of the computer on which T-Server is to be installed. - 4.
 When prompted, specify the host and port of Configuration Server. - 5.
 When prompted, enter the user name and password to access Configuration Server. - 6.
-When prompted, select the T-Server application you configured in "Configuring T-Server manually" on page 44 from the list of applications. - 7.
-Specify the destination directory into which T-Server is to be installed, with the full path to it.
+When prompted, select the T-Server application you configured in "Configuring T-Server manually" on page 40 from the list of applications. - 7.
+Specify the destination directory into which T-Server is to be installed, with the full path to it. - 8.
+If the target installation directory has files in it, do one of the following: - Type 1 to back up all the files in the directory (recommended). - Type 2 to overwrite only the files in this installation package.
+Use this option only if the installation being upgraded operates properly.